ankitlade12/COVID-19_Pneumonia_Classification/README.md

 # COVID-19_Pneumonia_Classification #

-* To detect Coronavirus infection using X-ray report of the lungs.
+* Detecting Coronavirus infection using X-ray images of lungs.

-* Classify COVID-19 based on X-ray images using Deep Learning.
+* Classifying COVID-19 based on X-ray images using Deep Learning.

-* Build and train a Convolutional Neural Network (CNN).
+* Building and Training a Convolutional Neural Network (CNN).

-* Make a prediction on new data using CNN Model.
+* Making a prediction on new data using CNN Model.

 ## Flowchart ##